Doc (computing): Specification

-Other file formats
+Other .doc file formats

 Some historical documentations may use the DOC filename extension for plain-text files, indicating documentation for software or hardware.
 The DOC filename extension was also used during the 1980s by WordPerfect for its proprietary format.

 DOC is sometimes used by users of Palm OS as shorthand for PalmDoc, an unrelated format (commonly using PDB filename extension) used to encode text files such as ebooks.